exercism/docs/product/experience.md

 # Experience

-Experience is Exercism's way of representing how proficient you are at completing exercises on Exercism.
+Experience is Exercism's way of representing a student's progression as they use Exercism.

-Experience is acquired by completing exercises successfully.
+Experience is acquired for things personal to the student as they learn, for example, completing exercises successfully.

-## Allocation of Experience
+## Acquisition of Experience

-Experience is allocated on successful exercise completion, whether concept or practice.

-Learners are able to earn up to a maximum amount of experience points per exercise.
-This allocation should grow as a learner progresses through Exercism, allowing learners to earn more points as they proceed further and further with practice exercises.

-Max experience allocation should vary per exercise.
-A reliable method of assigning experience point allocation per exercise has yet to be decided.
+There are various ways of acquiring experience.

+### 1. Exercise completion

+Experience is acquired by successfully completing Concept and Practice Exercises.

+All exercises award points, but different exercises may award different amounts of points, depending on:
+- Whether the exercise is Concept or Practice
+- The difficulty of the exercise
+- Whether the same exercise has been completed in an alternative language (ie, you get more points the first time you complete `Bob` than the 5th time)
+- The position of the exercise in the track.

+An algorithm considering these factors is yet to be decided.

+### 2. Track milestones

+At certain points during the track, extra experience will be awarded:
+- Completing a Concept exercise in a track
+- Completing 10 Concept exercises in a track
+- Completing a Practice exercise in a track
+- Completing 10 Practice exercises in a track
+- Completing all the Concept Exercises in a track
+- Completing all the Practice Exercises in a track
+- Completing 50 exercises across Exercism
+- Completing 100 exercises across Exercism

 ## Levels

 Much like any modern roleplaying game, experience points are accrued and represented as a level.
-Levels go from 1-99, progressively getting more difficult to level up.
+Levels go from 1-99, progressively getting hard to achieve.

-Level ranges are tagged by a label.

 ### Level Tags

-Level tags are denominated as the following:
+Levels are also grouped into labels.
+For example:
 - 1 - 9 : Newbie
 - 10 - 19 : Explorer
 - 20 - 39 : Adventurer